ory/client-ruby/docs/ProjectApi.md

 Get a Project

-Get a projects you have access to by its ID.
+Get a project you have access to by its ID.

 ### Examples